 Our cybersecurity measures may not be sufficient to mitigate losses or exposure to cyber-attack or cyber theft.

 We provide internet banking services to our clients which have additional cyber risks related to our client's personal electronic devices and electronic communication.
-Any compromise of personal electronic device security could jeopardize the confidential information of our clients (including user names and passwords) and expose our clients to account take-overs and the possibility for financial crimes such as fraud or identity theft and deter clients from using our internet banking services.
-We rely on and employ industry-standard tools and processes to safeguard data.
-These precautions may not protect our systems from future vulnerabilities, data breaches or other cyber threats.
+Any compromise of personal electronic device security could jeopardize the confidential information of our clients and expose our clients to account take-overs and the possibility for financial crimes such as fraud or identity theft and deter clients from using our internet banking services.
+The precautions we take may not protect our systems from future vulnerabilities, data breaches or other cyber threats.
 Losses due to unauthorized account activity could harm our reputation and may have a material adverse effect on our business, financial condition, results of operations, and prospects.

 Our security measures may not protect us from systems failures or interruptions.